 Like water through a garden hose, your hydraulic hose has oil running through it.
 The speed the oil is traveling at is velocity.
 Oil moving too fast can cause system damage, leaks and generate heat and heat in a hydraulic system is a sign of inefficiency.
 Oil moving too slowly will result in lower pressure and poor performance.

 So what does oil velocity have to do with hose size?
 Everything!
-Look at this cross section of hose.
+Look at this cross-section of a hose.

 The center is the inside diameter (I.D.).
 The fluid power industry uses a universal measuring system called Dash Numbers to indicate I.D. in sixteenths of an inch (note: with the exception of Transportation and Refrigerant hoses).
 A hose I.D. that is too small will increase the velocity of the oil and if too large, the oil will be too slow.
 So how do you decide the right size to obtain the proper flow velocity?
 The Parker Hose Products catalog 4400 Technical Section provides a Flow Capacity Nomogram to help determine the correct hose size based on the proper flow rate of your system.